alceu-frigeri/codedescribe/README.md

 ### codelisting
  provides a few macros for LaTeX code listing/demo.

-It is designed to be 'as class independent as possible', no assumption about underline macros is made.
+They are designed to be 'as class independent as possible', no assumption about underline macros is made.
 Furthermore, it's assumed that *\maketitle* and the *abstract* environment were modified by the underline class, so alternatives (based on the article class) are provided.